This post may contain affiliate links. Please read the disclosure policy to learn more.

 To make this old-fashioned hard candy recipe, I recommend gathering the following tools and equipment:

-- Silicone mat –If you don’t already own one, a silicone baking mat comes in handy for candy (ha!)
+- Silicone Mat –If you don’t already own one, a silicone baking mat comes in handy for candy (ha!)
 Silicone baking mats perform well at high temperatures, make cleanup easy, and prevent molten sugar from sticking to your countertops.

-- Digital thermometer – My go-to is this Taylor Instant Read Digital Thermometer. but any good-quality candy thermometer will work.
+- Digital Thermometer – My go-to is this Taylor Instant Read Digital Thermometer. but any good-quality candy thermometer will work.
 Because precise temperatures are important, I do not suggest making this recipe without a thermometer.

 How Much Does This Homemade Hard Candy Recipe Make?